torreyr/reliable-dp/README.md

 TODO:
  - set the receiver's initial sequence number.
  - make global variables to save the current sequence number on both sides.

+Send 10(WINDOW_SIZE) packets, drop any that are out of order, ACK the highest one we have, send the next 10.

 RECEIVER